close

 • Convey to staff the importance of palliative care as an organisational priority by providing management support for staff training opportunities.

-• Consider focusing on core competencies as a matter of priority, clearly linking them to the organisation’s goals or key performance indicators.
+• Consider focusing on core competencies as a priority, clearly linking them to the organisation’s goals or key performance indicators.

 • Ask staff to identify their learning needs before delivering or commissioning training to increase the likelihood of training meeting the needs of the specific setting and trainee group.